aiman-al-masoud/deixiscript/src/deixiscript/README.md

 - recomputeKb() and test() DO HAVE side effects; not for what concerns the world model and derivation clauses, but on the deictic dictionary.

+- at the basic level there is nothing but: entities, is-a and has relations.

 Use generalized ASTs to implement sentences:

 ```